-The SimEd Network’s mandate is to champion simulation-based learning, consolidate expertise and enable practice sharing.
-In essence, we are the hub of simulation education for Nova Scotia.
-We help to keep those involved in health simulation education connected and help ensure we are continuously learning and growing our capacity to deliver the highest quality simulation-based medical education in Nova Scotia.
+The SimEd Network supports simulation-based learning, assists in developing simulation expertise and enables best practice sharing.
+We connect those involved in health simulation education and help grow our partners’ learning and capacity to deliver the highest quality simulation-based education in Nova Scotia.

 Survey finding shows current state of simulation medical education

 The Association of American Medical Colleges (AAMC) 2011 Survey was conducted to assess the current state of simulation in medical education across their 133 AAMC member medical schools (of which Dalhousie University is one) as well as 263 teaching hospitals none of which were Canadian.
 The AAMC survey included 6 Canadian medical schools, Dalhousie, McGill, Memorial, Universite de Montreal, Alberta and Saskatchewan.
 The following compares the results of the survey with the Network partners' current operational data in several key areas.

 Congratulations to the SimEd Network’s latest SLIIC graduates!
 Twenty-eight health-care professionals participated in the intensive three-day Simulation Leader Interprofessional Instructor Course (SLIIC) on June 19-21.
 The course prepares its learners to be qualified simulation education instructors.
 With a focus on interprofessional, the participants were from a range of disciplines including nurses, paramedics and physicians.

 The course is one of the SimEd Network’s many initiatives designed to help ensure Nova Scotia’s health-care professionals are continuously learning and growing in their capacity to deliver the highest quality simulation-based medical education in Nova Scotia.
 During this session, participants came from all parts of Nova Scotia which helps to broaden the reach and sustainability of simulation-based learning across the province.